mod_auth leaks ldap connections

 Tell me if I am wrong, I didn't propose a patch because I am not sure I really understood the code yet.

-#2 Updated by gbjk almost 6 years ago
+#2 Updated by gbjk over 6 years ago

 I believe we have hit this problem too, but with symptoms.